 - Rejuvenate the Certification Program to reconnect with past conciliators, actively support current candidates working toward certification with their coaches, and welcome new candidates enrolling in 2017

-This transfer to ICC Peace will be completed in January 2017.
+This transfer to ICC Peace was completed in January 2017.
 In early 2017, ICC Peace will provide details about training events, Christian Conciliation Services, and opportunities for ongoing certification for Certified Christian Conciliators™.

 We recognize choosing a new ICC steward is a shift from what many of us were expecting; it is a change that brings both opportunities and challenges.
 Our greatest hope and our sincere belief is that in future months and years, each faithful supporter of Peacemaker Ministries, each Certified Christian Conciliator™, and many clients will all see excellent fruit from this decision.
 In God’s providence, the pain of change is worthwhile because of the gain for the Kingdom of God.

 We owe a debt of thanks to many who have faithfully prayed for this process.
 As Peacemaker Ministries moves forward with the essential message of the gospel of peace, we solicit your continued prayers, support and engagement with both ICC Peace and Peacemaker Ministries.